hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > However many rows or sets you find,
 >
-> To the same figure they are all confin'd,
+> To the same figure they are all confined,
 >
 > And formed numerically as 1, 2, 3,
 >